BUREAU OF DEMOCRACY, HUMAN RIGHTS, AND LABOR

 These conditions resulted in a campaign that lacked genuine competition.
 Due to a highly restrictive and controlled media environment, voters did not have access to alternate viewpoints beyond a state-defined narrative.
 The OSCE/ODIHR report noted significant irregularities on election day, including indications of ballot box stuffing and widespread proxy voting.

 Political Parties and Political Participation: The law allows independent political parties.
 The Ministry of Justice has broad powers to oversee parties and may withhold financial and legal support to those it judges to be opposed to government policy.
-There are five registered political parties.
-The government allowed the Ecological Party, which had previously been an environmental movement that was founded in 2008, to register as a new political party.
+There were five registered political parties.
+The government allowed the Ecological Party, which had previously been an environmental movement that was founded in 2008, to register as a new political party in 2019.
 The law makes it difficult for genuinely independent political parties to organize, nominate candidates, and campaign.
 The law allows the Ministry of Justice to suspend parties for as long as six months without a court order.
 The government also exercised control over established parties by controlling their financing and media exposure.

 The law prohibits judges, public prosecutors, State Security Service officials, members of the armed forces, foreign citizens, and stateless persons from joining political parties.
 The law prohibits parties that are based on religion or ethnicity; oppose the sovereignty, integrity, or security of the country, or the constitutional rights and freedoms of its citizens; promote war or social, national, or religious hostility; or seek to overthrow the government.
-The law also prohibits the Islamist political organization Hizb ut-Tahrir, stating it promotes hate and condones acts of terrorism.
+The law also prohibits the Islamist political organization Hizb ut-Tahrir, stating it promotes hatred and condones acts of terrorism.

-The government has banned or denied registration to several political parties following the 2005 violence in Andijon.
+The government banned or denied registration to several political parties following the 2005 violence in Andijon.
 Former party leaders remained in exile, and their parties struggled to remain relevant without a strong domestic base.

 Section 4.
 Corruption and Lack of Transparency in Government